Alejogb1/job-board/blog-data/how-can-rails-seeds-leverage-existing-s3-images.md

 id: "how-can-rails-seeds-leverage-existing-s3-images"
 ---

-Let's dive straight in, shall we?
+Let's dive straight in?
 The idea of efficiently seeding a rails application with existing s3 images isn't just a hypothetical exercise; it's a practical challenge I've encountered multiple times during development and maintenance phases.
 Back in the day, during a large e-commerce platform migration, we faced the exact scenario – thousands of product images already residing happily in our s3 bucket.
 Re-uploading them during each database reset was, frankly, ludicrous.

 The core issue revolves around preventing needless data transfers.
 We've got our images stored remotely; re-downloading them only to re-upload them via active storage, or similar, during seeding operations is a wasteful process, both in terms of time and bandwidth.
 We need to essentially 'point' our database to the existing s3 image urls, rather than creating completely new uploads.
 Let's break down how to achieve this using a combination of active storage and ruby's powerful scripting capabilities.